 React frontend development

-Hands down, React is the leading framework in frontend development.
+Hands down, React JS is the leading framework in frontend development.
 It uses a REACT-ive approach (pun intended) and features many individual concepts that make the development process easy for developers and seamless for business owners.

 Why developers love React JS